China new home prices rise at slower pace in May

 New home prices in May rose 0.1 per cent month-on-month, slower than a 0.4 per cent gain in March, according to Reuters calculations based on National Bureau of Statistics (NBS) data.

-The slower rise in home prices adds to strains on the sector, which is struggling to stabilize and has been losing recovery momentum in recent weeks.
+The slower rise in home prices adds to strains on the sector, which is struggling to stabilise and has been losing recovery momentum in recent weeks.

 Beijing's broad-based stimulus measures to prop up the embattled property market since late last year had boosted sentiment in the wake of the abrupt end of COVID-19 curbs in December.
 But the sector is set to grapple with "persistent weakness" for years, Goldman Sachs analysts said this week, adding its problems would continue to drag on economic growth.